mqq-marek/ProjectEuler-254/README.md

 Only 4 times faster than day before.
 We need huge increase.

-Let's start building faster numbers "n" as prefix suffix pair on next day.
+Let's try harder next day.

 Python code is in file euler_day_02.py.

 Tests are in test_euler_day_02.py.

 ## Day 3
-In previous days we worked on a way how to i,prove speed on generating n such that g(i) is n.
+In previous days we worked on a way how to improve speed on finding n such that g(i) is n.

+Now we are ready to discover that this does not help us find solution.

+g(i) is defined as smallest number n such sf(n) (sum of digits f(n)) is eqal n.
+For given i the smallest number having digits sum of i is number composed of digits 9 and up to one digit at the beginning which sum up to i,

+Simply we have number with digit i % 9 at the beginning and i//9 digits n.
+So f(n) has i//9 digits.

+When we have k digits f(n) this number is sum of factorial of digits n.
+The biggest factorial is for 9 digit which is less than 10**7.
+That means that for k digits f(n) the number n will have minimum 10**(k-7) digits n.

+So that means that for given i, g(i) will have number n having minimum 10**(i//9-7) digits so value of n is 10 ** (10 ** (i//9-7)).

+For i = 300, n will have 8267195767195767195767195767
+digits 9 plus prefix: 12233344445557777778.
+which is 28 digits fo 9 digits comparing to 26 from our approximation.

+That is clear why method which is based on searching n will not work for bigger i.

+We need to find other, cheap method for finding g(i) which is not based on incremental n increase and test that sf(n)=i.

-We noticed first that such n hav digits in increasing order, next that it contains max 1 time digit 1 ,
+We know that n  contains
-..., 8 times digit 8 and unlimited number 9 digits.

-That still does not allow us to go above computing g(70).

-Today we will go further with better guessing numbers which will be result of g(i) function.

-We know that such n  can contain some digits from PREFIX: 122333444455555666666777777788888888 and
+some digits from PREFIX: 122333444455555666666777777788888888 and
 SUFFIX: any number of digits 9.